What is an excellent cure for toothache?

 - Try to keep your mouth as clean as possible to minimize the overgrowth of harmful bacteria around any damaged teeth or soft tissue injuries by brushing and flossing as well as rinsing with an antiseptic mouthwash.

 - Rinse your mouth with warm salt water.
 This can help to draw out infection in the soft tissues and helps to kill bacteria.

 - Dab clove oil on the tooth that is aching.
-Clove is a natural pain killer.
+Clove is a natural way to help relieve discomfort.
 Avoid applying the clove oil to soft issues.

 - Use an over-the-counter anesthetic gel like Orajel.
 This will only last for a few minutes and should not be used on children 2 years old or younger.

 - Sleep with your head elevated to reduce the blood pressure in the head and neck.
 This will reduce the throbbing sensation.

 - Avoid eating sugary, crunchy foods if you have a toothache.
 Sugar usually causes sensitivity in cavities, and chewing crunchy foods may cause a fragile tooth to fracture.

 - Apply ice packs to the face if you have significant swelling.